AdrianMosnegutu/Toy-Language-Interpreter/README.md

 ## Usage

 1. **Launch the application**:

     After building the project, run the application using the command mentioned above.

 2. **Load a sample program**:

     Use the GUI to load one of the sample programs provided in the repository.

 3. **Step through the code**:

     Use the debugging controls in the GUI to step through the code and observe the interpreter's execution.
+    After building the project, run the application using the command mentioned above.

+4. **Load a sample program**:

+    Use the GUI to load one of the sample programs provided in the repository.

+5. **Step through the code**:

+    Use the debugging controls in the GUI to step through the code and observe the interpreter's execution.

 ## Contributing